Zozo Unchained: Tales of the Ouija Entity Beyond the Board

 According to an account by Reddit user Dylan8466, one night he and his friends did just that, and managed to make contact with more than a few spirits over the course of the evening.
 But one in particular stood out, because he’d heard its name before: Zozo.

-He didn’t elaborate on what happened during that session, but after they’d finished with the Ouija board, they were met with a series of strange events.
+Dylan didn’t elaborate on what happened during that session, but after he and his friends finished with the Ouija board, they were met with a series of strange events.
 Dylan witnessed this himself when he got into his car to head home.
 “A few freaky things happened, like my car lights turned on and off a few times on [their] own,” he wrote, “And I heard some banging.”

 One of his friends also witnessed unusual activity.
 “He had all of the lights in his house turning on and off at the same time and his smoke alarms went off as well.”